 6.1.
-Economy in use of tables
+Use of tables

-Numerical information is generally most economically presented in tables.
+Extensive numerical information is generally most economically presented in tables.
 Text and diagrams should not be redundant with the tables.

 Structure factors, anisotropic displacement parameters, leastsquares planes and unrefined H-atom coordinates are usually deposited as electronic files, see §12.